ddeepwel/SPINS_dev/README.md

 ## Documentation

 At present there is no formal documation / wiki for SPINS.
-However, a set of installation / usage notes have been compiled at the University of Waterloo's Fluids Lab page: <https://wiki.math.uwaterloo.ca/fluidswiki/index.php?title=SPINS_User_Guide>
+However, a set of installation / usage notes have been compiled at the University of Waterloo's Fluids Lab page: <https://wiki.math.uwaterloo.ca/fluidswiki/index.php?title=SPINS_User_Guide> and <https://wiki.math.uwaterloo.ca/fluidswiki/index.php?title=SPINS>